 - Cook the sliced leeks in the pan where you fried the chicken, scraping up any remaining bits of chicken skin as you saute them together.

-- Once the leeks are softened, lower the heat and stir in the crumbled bacon, wholegrain mustard, cream and Sherry; stir to mix well.
+- Once the leeks are softened, remove a couple of spoonfuls if you want to use some for garnish and then lower the heat and stir in the crumbled bacon, wholegrain mustard, cream and Sherry; stir to mix well.

 - Pour the sauce over the chicken, cover with aluminum foil and bake for about 40 minutes; then remove the foil and bake uncovered for 10-15 more minutes until the chicken starts to brown nicely.
 Serve immediately on rice or mashed potatoes with a green salad or vegetable on the side.